leahferrell/Stock-Index-Predictor/README.md

 ## VI.
 Detailed Design - Core:

 #### A. Daily Inputs
-	i.
-These will be updated daily through a finance API (most likely Bloomberg or Yahoo Finance) ii.
-The inputs are: Daily Open, Daily High, Daily Low, Daily Closing, Trading Volumes iii.
-The inputs are queried through their date. iv.
-Each stock index has its own table of daily input values.
+1. These will be updated daily through a finance API (most likely Bloomberg or Yahoo Finance)
+2. The inputs are: Daily Open, Daily High, Daily Low, Daily Closing, Trading Volumes
+3. The inputs are queried through their date.
+4. Each stock index has its own table of daily input values.

 #### B. Technical Indicators